chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 has to be converted to a capsule.
 This can be done with ``GenerateCapsule`` which is present in ``BaseTools/BinWrappers/PosixLike`` of the `edk2 project <https://github.com/tianocore/edk2>`__.

+To generate the capsule from the fip binary, run the following command:
 ::

        GenerateCapsule -e -o efi_capsule --fw-version 1 --lsv 0 --guid 0d5c011f-0776-5b38-8e81-36fbdf6743e2 --update-image-index 0 --verbose fip-tc.bin

+Command arguments explanation:
-| "fip-tc.bin" is the input fip file that has the firmware binaries of the total compute platform
+ * ``fip-tc.bin`` is the input fip file that has the firmware binaries of the total compute platform;
-| "efi_capsule" is the name of capsule to be generated
+ * ``efi_capsule`` is the name of capsule to be generated;
-| "0d5c011f-0776-5b38-8e81-36fbdf6743e2" is the image type UUID for the FIP image
+ * ``0d5c011f-0776-5b38-8e81-36fbdf6743e2`` is the image type UUID for the FIP image.

 Loading Capsule
 ###############

-The capsule generated using the above steps has to be loaded into memory during the execution of the model by providing the below FVP arguments.
+The capsule generated using the above steps has to be loaded into memory during the execution of the model by providing the below FVP arguments:

 ::

     --data board.dram=<location of capsule>/efi_capsule@0x2000000

-This loads the capsule to be updated at address 0x82000000.
+This will load the capsule to be updated at address 0x82000000.

 The final command to run the model for buildroot should look like the following: